I partnered with Kara Myrick on developing the creative branding for INBOUND 2017.

 The song itself is a coming-of-age tale, but set against the backdrop of a young man’s visit to the land of his ancestors, to which he is both deeply rooted and alien, a truly analogous journey to that of discovering who you are as a teen.
 Fran’s story is both profoundly personal and stunningly universal, I am very excited to have played a role in telling it.

-The INBOUND Studio is a new content channel of INBOUND that was launched in 2017.
+The INBOUND Studio is a new content channel that was launched in 2017.
 We recorded interviews with remarkable people in entertainment, tech, academia, and non-profit.
+The INBOUND Studio boasts interview with Trevor Noah, Issa Rae, Judd Apatow, Tig Notaro, Open Mike Eagle, Ed Catmull, and many more.

-I directed shoots, designed and animated graphics, and oversaw and designed social content.
+Through 2018, I directed shoots and post production, designed and animated graphics, and oversaw and designed social content.

 A collection of projects I shot, directed, edited, designed and animated for HubSpot.